10 Focused Assessment – Cardiovascular System

 Additional Information

 1. Conduct a focused interview related to cardiovascular and peripheral vascular disease.
-Ask relevant questions related to chest pain, palpitations, shortness of breath (dyspnea), cough, edema, fatigue, cardiac risk factors, leg pain, skin changes, swelling in limbs, history of past illnesses, history of diabetes.
+Ask relevant questions related to chest pain, palpitations, shortness of breath (dyspnea), cough, edema, fatigue, leg pain, skin changes, and swelling in limbs.

 2. Inspect: